DiegoJ-12/Osticket-Prereqs/README.md

 </p>

 <h1>osTicket Prerequisites and Installation Lab(v1.18.3)</h2>
-This lab demonstrates the preparation and setup of the required environment for installing osTicket v1.18.3 in a local XAMPP web server.
-The goal of this project is to simulate a real world IT help desk environment by configuring all prerequisitied neede for a successful osTicket deployment.

-<h2>Purpose of the Lab</h2>
 The purpose of this lab is to build and configure the foundational environment required for osTicket.
 This includes setting up a local web server, database services, and required software dependencies to support a functional help desk ticketing system.

 <h2>Enviroment Setup</h2>